 I missed the 5 pm quiz deadline!
 Can I take the quiz late?

 Once the deadline has passed and a quiz is closed, you need a password.
-A quiz may be taken up to one week late for partial credit, but only after using Messages in Facebook or email to request the password.
-Some classes may have an amnesty day late in the semester, to do a missed quiz, again only for partial credit.
+A quiz may be taken up to one week late for partial credit, but only after using Messages in Moodle or email to request the password (please do not use Facebook for this - it is not reliable).

 No, quizzes are not timed, BUT your ISP may close your internet connection if you leave your quiz open too long!
 Many ISPs break the connection after 30 minutes of "inactivity".